• Skip to primary navigation

 Jump to Recipe Print Recipe

-Truffle mac and cheese is quickly becoming one of my favorite stovetop pasta dishes.
-Made with a homemade gouda and sharp cheddar cheese sauce, macaroni elbow pasta, and white truffle oil, it comes together in 20 minutes.
+White truffle mac and cheese is one of my favorite stovetop pasta dishes.
+Made with gouda cheese, sharp cheddar chees, macaroni elbow pasta, butter, milk, flour, and white truffle oil, this easy mac and cheese recipe comes together in 15 minutes.

 white truffle mac and cheese in a bowl